dfamonteiro/blog/blog/content/posts/dotnet-trace-final-fix.md

 ### The observability gods demand a blood sacrifice

-I'm going to do something truly sacrilegious... instead of ignoring the problem, I'm going to straight up delete the samples that can't be rescued:
+I'm going to do something truly sacrilegious...
+I'm going to just delete the samples that can't be rescued:

 ```csharp
 if (candidates.Count == 0)